 The Florida Real Estate Commission approved the subject matter covered in this course.
-Gray Systems, Incorporated, is an approved provider (Provider Number 0006247 • DBPR # 0015359 Correspondence is approved for fourteen hours of continuing education credit.
+Gray Systems, Incorporated, is an approved provider (Provider Number 0006247) • The material and course (DBPR # 0015359) are approved for fourteen hours of continuing education credit.
 This course is designed to provide accurate and authoritative information in regard to the subject matter covered.
 This material and course is provided with the understanding that the provider is not engaged in rendering legal, accounting, or other professional services.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.

-Gray Systems, Incorporated is an educational organization licensed through the Department of Business and Professional Regulation, serving licensees in the Florida Government Educational System since 1984.
+Gray Systems, Incorporated is an educational organization licensed through the Department of Business and Professional Regulation, serving licensees in the Florida Real Estate Education Industry since 1984.
 Though we were actively involved in the Real Estate Industry in the 70's and 80's, we proudly return to serve you with the introduction of this course.
 We sincerely hope you enjoy your experience and thank you for giving us this opportunity.